“An individual behavioral analysis is performed on each dog.”

 A more middle of the road approach requires trainers that are knowledgeable and skilled in both motivational training and the use of corrections and tools.
 These trainers still want the dog to be happy, motivated learners who learn to enjoy training and offer behaviors to try to get their rewards.
 Skills are taught with motivation and corrections are used primarily to block unwanted behaviors and to proof the skills the dog already knows.
 This method is good for people who have tried purely positive training, but for whatever reason have not succeeded.
 And that’s ok!
 That doesn’t mean you have to give up on your dog or have to punish him into submission.
 Learning to properly use corrections can make the world of difference in the relationship between some owners and their dogs and still maintain a happy, well-adjusted dog.

 EXAMPLE: a dog is taught to walk next to the handler by being rewarded many many times with treats in that position, making that position very positive and valuable to the dog.
 The dog starts to stay in the position much more in the anticipation of more great treats.
-However, if the dog breaks the position to charge at a rabbit, the dog is given a correction for doing that and given more treats when he gets back to the correct position.
+However, if the dog breaks the position to charge at a rabbit, the dog is given a correction for doing that.

 Results: A happy learner that loves to train and interact, but understands there are consequences for bad decisions.
 This requires that the owner does not overuse corrections and continues to reward good behaviors.
 This responsibility remains with the owner, so learning is required!